daveaglick/NancyDocs/input/docs/how-to/diagnostics.md

 You reach the dashboard by pointing your browser to `http://<address-of-your-application>/_Nancy/`.
 However before being able to use the dashboard, you first need to configure it.

-## Configuring access to the dashboard
+# Configuring access to the dashboard

 The dashboard is automatically available to you, in your application.
 However in order to gain access, you need to configure a password.
 Without the password you will be presented with a page telling you that the dashboard needs to be configured in order for you to use it, along with instructions on how to perform the configuration.

-To configure a password for your diagnostics dashboard, you need to override the `DiagnosticsConfiguration` property of your [[Bootstrapper]].
+To configure a password for your diagnostics dashboard, you need to override the `DiagnosticsConfiguration` property of your [Bootstrapper](/docs/bootstrapper).
 Once overridden, you should return an instance of the `DiagnosticsConfiguration` that has had a password assigned to the `Password` property.
 ```c#
 using Nancy.Diagnostics;
 using Nancy.Configuration;